Amir-Pourhadi/Snapgram/README.md

 👉 **Backend as a Service (BaaS) - Appwrite**: Utilize Appwrite as a Backend as a Service solution for streamlined backend development, offering features like authentication, database, file storage, and more

-👉 **Cypress as Testing**: Write component and end-to-end tests, that can run in CI/CD, locally, etc.
+👉 **Cypress as Testing**: Write end-to-end tests, that can run in CI/CD, locally, etc.

 and many more, including code architecture and re-usability